 - Defamatory: Only false statements of fact are actionable for a defamation claim.
 Opinions are not.
 For example, a negative job performance evaluation is generally a statement of opinion; it is therefore usually not actionable.

 - Unprivileged: An employer is privileged to make statements about employees to other employers.
 Such is not the case if the statement was unprivileged.
 This means someone had no right to communicate the information to a third party.

 - Causing harm/damage: One must prove the false publication caused a direct specific harm or damage to the plaintiff.
 Sometimes, the very nature of the statement is harmful, which is known as defamation per se.
 Examples include statements that cause ridicule, contempt, or injury to one’s profession, as well as accusations of immoral conduct or a serious crime.

 The more evidence you have, the easier it is to build your claim.
 If you find a false statement in a document, email, or on social media, for example, take a photograph or screenshot.
 Obtain contact information from witnesses if they are present; they can help build your case if able to verify the false statement isn’t true.
 Don’t ignore the situation when a false accusation is made, as this can do more harm than good.

 Contact Lawyers for Justice

-If you believe you’ve been defamed at work, contact Lawyers for Justice.
-We are conveniently based in Glendale, and our Los Angeles workplace defamation attorney can assess your claim and evaluate all the facts.
+If you believe you’ve been defamed at work, contact Lawyers for Justice, PC.
+We are conveniently based in Glendale, CA and our Los Angeles workplace defamation attorney can assess your claim and evaluate all the facts.
 Our team is here to help get the justice you deserve.
 Don’t wait to get started.
 Call our workplace defamation lawyer at 818-587-8423 today for a free case consultation.